cysouw/diathesis/text/c03_prepositions.md

 #### *nach* Antipassive

-Accusative objects that alternate with a *nach* prepositional phrase indicate an uncompleted action in the direction of an object (cf. Proost 2009).
+Accusative objects that alternate with a *nach* prepositional phrase indicate an uncompleted action in the direction of an object [cf. @proost2009].

 **Attested Verbs**